Spatially-resolved Spectroscopic Analysis of Ly$\alpha$ Haloes: Radial Evolution of the Ly$\alpha$ Line Profile out to 60 kpc: Introduction

 \section{Introduction}

+The exchange of mass, momentum, and energy between a galaxy and the intergalactic medium (IGM) plays a crucial role in regulating galaxy evolution.
+The circumgalactic medium (CGM), which forms the transition region between the galaxy and the IGM, offers a detailed record of the relevant physical processes at play \citep[e.g.][]{tumlinson17}.
+Throughout the epoch of galaxy evolution, the CGM is continuously enriched and depleted by galactic outflows, inflows, and mergers.
+Investigating the different components of the CGM and understanding their connection to the galaxy's star formation activity and interstellar medium (ISM) are of critical importance for understanding galaxy evolution \citep[e.g.][]{hopkins18,thompson24}.

-During the past decades, large samples of \lya\ emitters (LAEs) have been efficiently identified in deep narrow band (NB) imaging and IFU observations \citep[e.g.][]{ouchi08,shibuya12,guo20b,ono21,richard21,bacon22,kikuta23,mentuch23}.
-Around the LAEs, extended \lya\ emission, known as \lya\ haloes (LAHs) are detected individually \citep[e.g.][]{wisotzki16,leclercq17} and through stacking \citep[e.g.][]{momose14,wisotzki18}.
-We now know that the star-forming galaxies are typically surrounded by LAHs that are observed to be several to tens of times larger than the stellar continuum, indicating the presence of a significant amount of neutral hydrogen in the circumgalactic gas \citep[e.g.][]{steidel11,ouchi20,kusakabe22}.
-Recent deep observations and stacking analyses have detected extended \lya\ emission around LAEs out to hundreds of kpc, achieving a surface brightness level of $\mathrm{\approx 10^{-20}\,erg\,s^{-1} \, cm^{-2} \, arcsec^{-2} }$ \citep[e.g.][]{kikuchi22,maja22a}.
+The hydrogen \lya\ line is a powerful tool for tracing the galaxies at high redshift and mapping their CGM and IGM.
+Large samples of star-forming galaxies at $z \gtrsim 2$ featured by strong \lya\ emission, known as \lya\ emitters (LAEs), have been efficiently identified in deep narrow band (NB) imaging \citep[e.g.][]{gronwall07,ouchi08,shibuya12,kikuta23} and spectroscopic observations \citep[e.g.][]{rauch08,guo20b,richard21}.
+The spatially-integrated \lya\ emission line is almost always redshifted relative to the systemic velocity \citep[e.g.][]{yamada12,chonis13}, which is thought to be due to the scattering of \lya\ photons in a galactic outflow \citep[e.g.][]{ahn03,erb14,shibuya14}.
+The \lya\ emission extended at the circumgalactic scale, known as \lya\ haloes (LAHs), is detected individually \citep[e.g.][]{rauch08,wisotzki16} and through stacking \citep[e.g.][]{hayashino04,momose14,wisotzki18}.
+The integral field unit (IFU) facilities, such as the ESO-VLT instrument Multi Unit Spectroscopic Explorer \citep[MUSE,][]{bacon10} and Keck Cosmic Web Imager \citep[KCWI,][]{martin10,morrissey12} have enhanced the efficiency of detecting LAHs around galaxies at $2 \lesssim z \lesssim 6$.
+We now know that the star-forming galaxies are ubiquitously surrounded by LAHs that are observed to be several to tens of times larger than the stellar continuum, indicating the presence of a significant amount of neutral hydrogen in the circumgalactic gas \citep[e.g.][]{steidel11,ouchi20,kusakabe22}.
+Recent deep observations and stacking analyses have detected extended \lya\ emission around LAEs out to hundreds of kpc, achieving a surface brightness level of $\mathrm{\approx 10^{-20}\,erg\,s^{-1} \, cm^{-2} \, arcsec^{-2} }$ \citep[e.g.][]{kikuchi22,maja22a,guo23}.